rikie457/MadnessPool/doc/library-documentation.md

 You can create a new kind of game object by extending from `Entity`. `Entity`s need to be added to the `GameModel` by calling `GameMode.addEntity(entity)`.
 Similarly, entities can be removed using `GameModel.removeEntity(entity)`.

 There are four methods on `Entity` that you may want to override:
-- `draw(DrawView)`.
+- `draw(GameView)`.
 Called each time the screen is refreshed (usually up to 60 times per second).
-If the entity wants to display something, it will need to do that here onto the given DrawView (discussed later).
+If the entity wants to display something, it will need to do that here onto the given GameView (discussed later).
 - `tick()`.
 Called on every game object 180 times per second (configurable by overriding `GameLoop.ticksPerSecond()`).
 This method is to update the game state one step.
 So a bullet may want to move forward and check if it is hitting something.
 The reason the tick rate is (by default) higher than the maximum frame rate, is that this makes things like collision detection more accurate.
 Also, when the full frame rate cannot be met, smaller tick steps make for a more fluent experience.
 - `getLayer()`.
 Returns the layer this entity is on.
 The draw and tick methods are usually called in the order the entities were created.
 In case this is not desirable, you can put game objects on a different layer.
 Let's say you want to create a new cloud, but that cloud should be drawn underneath (thus before) the hero, you can give clouds a lower layer number.
 The default layer number is 0, so the clouds could be put on layer -1.
 - `handleTouch(Game.Touch, MotionEvent)`.
 Used to act on touch events such as `ACTION_UP`, `ACTION_DOWN` or `ACTION_MOVE`.
 The `Touch` object provides coordinates (translated to the virtual screen), movement, time, etc.